Geoff Bodine: Cup career highlights

-After a few tumultuous years in Winston Cup, Bodine saw his career launch off the ground when he ran the #5 car for Hendrick Motorsports.
+After a few tumultuous years in Winston Cup, Bodine saw his career launch off the ground when he ran the No. 5 car for Hendrick Motorsports.
 He spent over 28 years in the sport, with his most successful years being between 1984 and 1996.
 Bodine has driven for some of the best car owners in NASCAR, including Junior Johnson, Bud Moore and Rick Hendrick as well as owning his own cars, which he ran for several seasons after buying the assets of Alan Kulwicki's race team after his death in 1993.
 He has 565 starts, 37 poles, eighteen wins, and nearly $16 million in winnings during his Winston Cup/Nextel Cup career.
 He was honored as one of "NASCAR's 50 Greatest Drivers" during NASCAR's 50th anniversary celebration.
 Bodine has always been a great innovator and brought many ideas to Winston Cup.
 He introduced power steering and full-faced helmets to Winston Cup.
 He was also the last driver to win a race and lap the field, in the fall 1994 race at North Wilkesboro Speedway.
 He holds the track record at Atlanta Motor Speedway from his polesitting run after the track was repaved in 1997, with a speed of over 197 mph.